nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 - SVM (scikit-learn)

 ## Data Overview
-Best Buy presented us with over 350k custermer interactions that had been transcribed and given class labels with a GPT 3.5 zero-shot model.
-Overall, the transcriptions were messy and contained a substantial number of typos and formatting issues.
-Another potential issue was the class imbalance - 5 largest categories accounted for over 42% of the customer interactions
+Best Buy presented us with over 350k custermer phone calls that had been transcribed and then given labels with a GPT 3.5 zero-shot model.
+Right from the start, we noticed some unique aspects of this dataset.
+The transcriptions were messy and contained a substantial number of typos and formatting issues.
+Even in different call topics, the words and phrases used in most of the conversations was noticeably similar.
+These were all calls to Best Buy customer service, so the similarity of the types of phrases and keywords is not surprising.
+Within each call, there were some very common words.
+For example, every time the speaker changed in the conversation the transcription would note this by adding "Agent says" or "Customer says".
+Also, the agents who take the call have very scripted responses which leads to additional similarity between conversations.
+Another potential issue was the class imbalance - the five largest categories accounted for over 42% of the customer interactions.
+Each of the 57 labels are charted below with their total count.

 ![Label Distribution](/images/label_distribution11.png)

-With these challenges in mind, we started working on implementing our NLP Pipeline.

 ## NLP Pipeline
 Our pipeline included two main steps:
 1. Data cleaning
 2. Linguistic Preprocessing

-  Keeping punctuation and and other irrelevant noise in the text would affect the performance of the SVM model we wanted to use so data cleaning was a valuable first step.
+  Keeping punctuation and and other irrelevant noise in the text would affect the performance of the classification model we wanted to use, so data cleaning was a valuable first step.
 We removed punctuation and symbols that had been used to replace redacted information.
-Every time the speaker changed in the conversation, the transcription would note this by adding "Agent says:" or "Customer says:".
-I believed that removing these items would cause minimal information loss while reducing the size of the dataset.
 In our linguistic preprocessing stage I defined function to tokenize, clean out stop-words and lemmatize each conversation.
+We then had clean text ready to be used in the classification model.

 {::options parse_block_html="true" /}